Minimal-APIs/minimal-apis.github.io/src/guide/parameter-binding.md

 Whether or not a given parameter type is a service is determined using `IServiceProviderIsService` unless the parameter is explicitly attributed with `[FromServices]`.
 Given the `[FromServices]` attribute, the parameter type is assumed to exist in the service provider.

 For non-nullable parameters, the parameter type must be resolvable as a service for the route handler to be called.
 If the service does not exist, an exception will be thrown when the endpoint is hit.
-For Nullable
+For nullable parameters, the route handler will be supplied a null value for the given parameter.

 [IServiceProviderIsService](https://docs.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.iserviceproviderisservice.isservice) is a new interface introduced in .NET 6 that is implemented by the default service provider and some third-party containers.
 If `IServiceProviderIsService` itself is not available as a service, the `[FromServices]` attribute must be used to resolve parameters from services.